Io-Sparks/RaspberryPiFoundationJobTest/README.md

 - `conveyor/`: The core Python package containing the logic for the belt, producers, and consumers.
 - `tests/`: Contains unit and integration tests for the project.
 - `conveyor_simulation.py`: The main script to run the simulation.
+- `run_experiments.py`: A script to run a battery of performance tests with different configurations.
 - `config.py`: Handles configuration management via environment variables.
 - `docs/`: Contains project documentation for architectural decisions and assumptions.